|

 A: CYCLONE eliminates this worry by erasing all previously learned codes each time a new transmitter is learned.
 (So if you have one already-learned remote and you want to learn a new remote, you must learn both to the system.)
 The only two ways to learn transmitters is to either use an existing transmitter or use your Manual Disarm Code.
 If you wish to be 100% certain no spare transmitters we learned to your CYCLONE system at the time of installation, simply relearn your transmitter(s) and change your Manual Disarm Code.

-Q11: CYCLONE seems like a good security system, but can't a thief just put my bike in a truck and take off?
+Q10: CYCLONE seems like a good security system, but can't a thief just put my bike in a truck and take off?

 A: Assuming the thief had the time, equipment, opportunity (bike not chained, not in garage, etc.), and cover (usually "darkness"), it is possible that such a theft attempt could be made.
-This is why we offer an optional CYCLONE Pager System that immediately informs you of threats against your bike.
+This is why we offer an optional CYCLONE Paging System that immediately informs you of threats against your bike.

 A: No. The reasons why we don't are (1) high recurring cost to the customer and (2) limited effectiveness.
 The only reasonable means of tracking stolen vehicles is by using existing cellular or satellite networks.
 This requires a contract with wireless network providers and of course means that a monthly fee must be paid by the user.
 Fees typically range from $12 to $50 per month.
 But even if that cost was deemed reasonable, the fact is that a thief who has the means to lift a bike into a large truck also has the means to shield that same truck from outgoing RF communication!
-This is why our optional CYCLONE Pager System is a cost-effective security solution.
+This is why our optional CYCLONE Paging System is a cost-effective security solution.
 You will receive a page when the bike is "first touched," before it ever gets inside a potentially shielded truck.
 And the CYCLONE pager only requires a one-time cost commitment -- no monthly payments .
 Even if you are a few seconds "too late" by the time you run outside to check the bike, the pager has still enabled you to inform the police earlier which greatly increases the likelihood of bike recovery.
 Of course, putting your bike in a locked garage and/or chaining the bike will further decrease the odds of your bike being stolen.

-Q13: My bike came with a factory immobilizer, so why would I need a CYCLONE system?
+Q12: My bike came with a factory immobilizer, so why would I need a CYCLONE system?

 A: No single security device is fool-proof, and especially not factory devices.
 Your bike's factory security is only a "single layer" of protection and should not be thought of as a "guarantee" against theft.
 Also, virtually all factory immobilizers are designed to be as "inexpensive as possible" to the manufacturer, rather than be as "secure as possible."
 Much of the technology used is 30 years old.
-It's also an unfortunately fact that most thieves easily gain access to technical data and/or tools that enable them to crack/remove factory immobilization schemes faster than aftermarket protection (please see our VISION FAQ for details).
+It's also an unfortunately fact that most thieves easily gain access to technical data and/or tools that enable them to crack/remove factory immobilization schemes faster than aftermarket protection (please see our main FAQ for details).
 The reasons for this security weakness are: (1) readily available technical data on mass-produced "factory immobilizer" security schemes, (2) overly simplistic factory security schemes based on old technology, and (3) the tremendous variety of constantly changing 3rd party security systems available in the marketplace (making it unlikely a thief could learn them all).
 Since many vehicle owners don't add aftermarket security, most thieves exclusively concentrate on learning factory anti-theft schemes.

 Therefore, if you already have a factory immobilizer, CYCLONE is still important as a strong secondary layer against theft.
 For example, CYCLONE's onboard immobilizer relay can be wired to cut the fuel line or kill power to other areas of the bike to supplement a factory starter immobilizer.
-And our optional Pager System can be thought of as a third layer of security.
+And our optional Paging System can be thought of as a third layer of security.
 The more layers of security you implement, the more secure your bike will be.

-Q14: Does CYCLONE offer dual circuit (2-point) immobilization?
+Q13: Does CYCLONE offer dual circuit (2-point) immobilization?

 A: Due to the prevalence of factory immobilizers, "built-in 2-point immobilization" in aftermarket alarms is no longer significant.
 CYCLONE has one built-in immobilizer relay, which combined with your factory immobilizer will give you 2-points of immobilization.
 And if you want 3-point immobilization, just add a relay to CYCLONE's pager output line!
 (The relay you add to Cyclone's pager output will provide immobilization whenever the siren triggers.
 External relay is an optional purchase.)

-Q15: What is one area that CYCLONE is better or more technologically advanced than other systems?
+Q14: What is one area that CYCLONE is better or more technologically advanced than other systems?

 A: Our sensors.
 CYCLONE's 2-stage shock sensor is not an off-the-shelf part.
 We designed it to exceed the performance of competing sensors in terms of maximizing sensitivity while eliminating false alarms.
 And our digital tilt sensor is one-of-a-kind.
 None of our competitors, either aftermarket or factory OEM, are using our thermovarient-accelerometer tilt detection technology.
-In fact, many competing motorcycle alarms are still using 35-year-old "mercury switches" which are totally ineffective when the bike is parked on an incline.
+In fact, many competing motorcycle alarms are still using 40+ year-old "mercury switches" which are totally ineffective when the bike is parked on an incline.

 Even though CYCLONE was designed to be a cost effective system that any vehicle-owner can afford, we did not cut corners with the technology used in our products.
 In an era where "aftermarket security innovation" has all but evaporated, KIRAMEK stands firm on using only the best technology available in the market, resulting in fewer product problems and significantly greater vehicle security.

-Q16: Won't CYCLONE drain my battery?
+Q15: Won't CYCLONE drain my battery?

-Q17: Does CYCLONE have a Valet Mode?
+Q16: Does CYCLONE have a Valet Mode?

 A: Yes.
 Sleep Mode acts as a Valet Mode.

-Q18: I'm having a hard time getting out of Sleep Mode!
+Q17: I'm having a hard time getting out of Sleep Mode!

-Q19: What certifications does Cyclone have?
+Q18: What certifications does Cyclone have?

 A: Our 303.875MHz version is FCC certified for the United States.
 We have RSS-210, CE, EMC and C-Tick certifications for our 433.92MHz version.
-Here is a detailed certification listing.
+Here is a detailed certification listing

 A: No, and for good reason.
 KIRAMEK manufactures field sensors for automotive security use only. ("Field" sensors are also commonly called proximity, radar, perimeter intrusion, or microwave sensors.)
 But even though we have radar sensors we could sell with CYCLONE, we choose not to do so for practical reasons.
-Companies offering this type of sensor for bikes are more driven by marketing departments than by practical knowledge of motorcycle batteries, and the reason they offer radar for bikes is because many bike alarm buyers ask about field sensors at the time of purchase.
-But what most bike alarm companies don't make clear is that most field sensors draw 15-20mA of battery current constantly.
+Companies offering radar sensors for bikes are more driven by marketing departments than by practical knowledge of motorcycle batteries, and the reason they offer radar for bikes is because many bike alarm buyers ask about field sensors at the time of purchase.
+But what most bike alarm companies don't make clear is that most field sensors draw 10-20mA of battery current constantly.
 That current consumption alone is extremely high, but when coupled with a security system it's simply ridiculous on a motorcycle.
 We are also aware of one motorcycle alarm company who makes a perimeter sensor that draws just under 5mA.
 They also admit the tradeoff was to greatly reduce the field of coverage.
 Even that reduced field of coverage is acceptable to you, that 5mA requirement is still on top of whatever the alarm requires (meaning, if the alarm pulls 5mA and the field sensor is 5mA, they totals 10mA from your bike's battery).

 And it is also critical to keep in mind that field sensors are most certainly not precision devices.
 Putting a radar sensor in a car is one thing, but using it on an "open-air" bike is another.
 Radar sensors can false trigger the siren more than you may like, drawing yet even more unnecessary current from your bike's battery.
 We know of one bike alarm that allows you to remotely disable its perimeter sensor, but if you are disabling it most of the time, what is the purpose in having that perimeter sensor in the first place, especially when it is pulling 5~20mA constantly from your bike's battery?